dsoto/ENSP_330/homework/homework_01.md

     c) What specific types of energy end uses do you imagine are included in each of the four demand sectors?

-6) List as many as three possible topics for your research project this semester.

-7) Estimate to the nearest hour how much time you spent on this assignment.
+6) Estimate to the nearest hour how much time you spent on this assignment.